Carlj0666/powerpill/notes.md

 ## To Do
 1) Remove dots on overlap
-2) Make "ghosts"
+2) Make "scariess"
-3) Ghost behavior
+3) scaries behavior
 4) Powerpill effects
-5) Ghost busting
+5) scaries busting